KIA EV6 NAMED U.S. NEWS 2022 'BEST ELECTRIC VEHICLE'

 - Kia's first dedicated EV continues to earn accolades within months of launch

-IRVINE, Calif., May 11, 2022 /PRNewswire/ -- The 2022 Kia EV6 has been named to the list of "Best Hybrid and Electric Cars" by U.S. News & World Report.
+IRVINE, Calif., May 11, 2022 /PRNewswire-HISPANIC PR WIRE/ -- The 2022 Kia EV6 has been named to the list of "Best Hybrid and Electric Cars" by U.S. News & World Report.
 The EV6 beat out dozens of competitors to earn the designation of Best Electric Vehicle in this year's awards.

 "The EV6 has been lauded as a success since its launch earlier this year and represents an important first step toward Kia's transformative 'Plan S' electrification strategy that will deliver 11 all-new electrified models across the world by 2026," said Steven Center, COO and EVP, Kia America.
 "We are honored to receive this recognition from U.S. News, which reinforces the brand's future direction and leadership in the space."